lsbjordao/TypeTaxonScript/README.md

 ![](https://i.imgur.com/LxARTPr.png)

 Errors can be caught during the execution phase.
-In the case below, a stipe length was set with its minimum value as `5` and its maximum as `3` using the `.setHeightMinMax()` method.
+In the case below, a stipule length was set with its minimum value as `5` and its maximum as `3` using the `.setHeightMinMax()` method.
 Such an error won't be caught during compilation as the type is correct (`number`), but during execution, a message in the terminal indicates that the "minimum height must be less than the maximum height."
 See below:

 ![](https://i.imgur.com/H2coIlQ.png)